data-gymnasia/courses/content/intro-probability/content.md

 ---
 > id: step-9

-*Solution*.
-This problem is different from the previous one because the choice for which number goes in the first slot in the tuple affects the subsequent choices.
+*Solution.* This problem is different from the previous one because the choice for which number goes in the first slot in the tuple affects the subsequent choices.
 If we choose 3 first, then we can't choose it for the second or third slots.
 However, the *number* of options for each choice is the same regardless of the previous choices: we have four choices for the first slot, then three for the second (once the first choice has been made), then two for the third.
 Thus there are $4 \times 3 \times 2 = 24$ ordered triples.

 [Continue](btn:next)